Students must complete at least 45 graduate credits from the following areas:

 Areas of Concentration (Tracks)

 Sets of courses that constitute an area of concentration have been established to give focus to study and research.
-Seven areas of concentration have been defined.
+Eight areas of concentration have been defined.
 New areas of concentration can be developed by groups of faculty and students.
-Areas of concentration consist of at least 15 credits for MS students.
+Areas of concentration consist of at least 15 credits for M.S. students.
 See the list of concentrations.